 While Grand Teton and Yellowstone National Parks offer outstanding photographic opportunities throughout the year, the arrival of fall brings a special magic to the area.
 Deep, rich golds, crisp blue skies, frosty mornings, and perhaps a dusting of snow transform these incredible locations into something truly spectacular.

 Autumn is also one of the best seasons to view and photograph wildlife as the animals are very active.
 An outstanding element of Grand Teton and Yellowstone National Parks is the fact that wildlife are found throughout the area.
 As we move between locations, we’ll stop along the way to photograph whatever animals we may encounter.
 Elk, Moose, Bison, Deer and Antelope are in the middle of the rut and the Grizzly and Black bears are on the feed; fattening up for their long hibernation.

-I’m excited to offer for the Fall of 2017 a photography workshop to Grand Teton and Yellowstone National Parks.
+I’m excited to offer a Fall photography workshop to Grand Teton and Yellowstone National Parks.
 Combining the two parks into one extended tour gives us the time to explore more of the regions beauty, and the dates for the tours were chosen to coincide with what is typically peak time for fall colors in the parks.

 Day 1: Grand Teton National Park

 Pre-Dawn pick up at your hotel, arriving early on location to capture the sunrise as it bathes the Tetons with warm light.
 After working the sunrise location, we will move on to the parks other iconic landscapes while searching for wildlife.
 The morning session is approximately five hours long and we’ll then return to Jackson for a lunch break during the harsher light conditions of midday.
 The tour will reconvene around 3pm for an afternoon/sunset segment, returning to town around 8pm